Ultimate Packing List for Your China Trip in 2025/2026

-Credit cards, and a small sum of cash, but never put them in the checked baggage!
+Credit cards and a small sum of cash, but never put them in the checked baggage!
 Visa credit cards are commonly accepted in China.
-Popular currency can be easily exchanged into Chinese currency at international airport.
+Popular currency can be easily exchanged into Chinese currency at international airports.

 There are three currencies in China: the Chinese Yuan (CNY), used in China's mainland; the Hong Kong Dollar (HKD), used in Hong Kong; and the New Taiwan Dollar (TWD), used in Taiwan.